jerry-hall/cpsc-313-cache-calculator/readme.md

 # Cache Hit and Miss Calculator

-In CPSC 313: Computer Hardware and Operating Systems, it is asked to calculate the hits and misses of LFU and LRU caches.
+In CPSC 313: Computer Hardware and Operating Systems, it is asked to calculate the hits and misses of LFU, LRU, and FIFO caches.
 This project is to calcluate hits/misses.

 ### Example Question